Skip to main navigation Skip to main content

 Knowing which stage a parent is at in the change cycle can be useful in understanding how ready they are to make changes for recovery.
 Listen to parents to see how willing (ready), motivated (their intention) and able they are to do what is needed to keep their child safe.

-Read more about Prochaska and Diclemente’s stages of change to see what you can do help parents change and move forward
+Read more about Prochaska and Diclemente’s The Cycle of Change to see what you can do help parents change and move forward.

 The safety and support network